Trademark registration in national and international frameworks

 If the above-mentioned steps have been successfully fulfilled, your trademark is protected in Serbia.
 If a third party uses your trademark, that unauthorized use would constitute trademark infringement.
 This means that you have the exclusive right to mark your goods/services with that trademark, as well as to prohibit others from using that mark for the same or similar goods/services in Serbia.
 However, if you want to export your product abroad or use your service abroad, in that case, it is necessary to perform international trademark registration.
 The quickest and easiest way for international trademark protection is to use the Madrid system.
 Through this system, it is possible to protect a mark in 109 countries around the world, by submitting only one application and paying one international fee!

 Serbian Law on trademarks stipulates that the request is submitted to the Intellectual Property Office of the Republic of Serbia.
 Before submitting this application, it is necessary first to submit a trademark application for domestic recognition (explained in the procedure of trademark registration in the territory of the Republic of Serbia).

 Who can register a trademark through the Madrid system?

-If the application is submitted to the Intellectual Property Office of Serbia, the Madrid system can be used by a national of the Republic of Serbia, or a person with the domicile in the Republic of Serbia, or a legal entity having a real and effective industrial or commercial establishment in the Republic of Serbia.
+If the application is submitted to the Intellectual Property Office of Serbia, the Madrid system can be used by a national of the Republic of Serbia or a person with a domicile in the Republic of Serbia, or a legal entity having a real and effective industrial or commercial establishment in the Republic of Serbia.